gecko0307/dagon/doc/2D graphics.md

 # 2D Graphics

 Dagon is primarily a 3D engine, but it supports 2D rendering as well.
-2D renderer is called HUD renderer, because it was created for drawing HUD elements on top of the rendered screen.
+2D renderer is called HUD renderer, because it was created for drawing HUD elements on top of the viewport.
 It is also possible to make purely 2D games with it, in which cases it is recommended to use `Game2D` base game class.

 ## HUD Objects